ans-group/docs.ukfast.co.uk/source/ecloud/ecloud-vpc/vpc.md

 ### How a VPC works
 A VPC is much like a traditional data centre where you can (virtually) create your networking (routers and networks) and then create resources attached to those networks to consume.
 On creation we add a DHCP server to the VPC and some other minor administrative jobs to get going, there is no charge for a VPC by itself.

-You can filter by VPC by selecting the VPC from the left hand menu (set to ‘Show All’ by default.)
+You can filter by VPC by selecting the VPC from the left hand menu (set to 'Show All' by default.)

 ### How to create a VPC